 Alexandria Marina via Flickr user Ron Cogswell

 Alexandria is a city that plays host to every kind of traveler.
-From vacationers taking in everything Washington, D.C. has to offer, to families who need a quick staycation, to out of town visitors coming into the city for work, hotels in Alexandria reflect all types of stays and has a room for everyone to feel comfortable.
+From vacationers taking in everything Washington, D.C. has to offer, to families who need a quick staycation, to out-of-town visitors coming into the city for work, hotels in Alexandria reflect all types of stays and have a room for everyone to feel comfortable.

 The trick for making the best decision on location is to determine your top priority.
 Some travelers need quick access to a Metro stop, while others require space to spread out--they’re going to stay awhile, possibly house hunting.
 The majority of the hotels fit into the $150-$250 per night range, before taxes (they’re hefty because Alexandria is considered a tourist destination) and resort fees.

 Considering relocating to Alexandria?
 Check out some of the home selling trends going on now.

 Keep in mind that Alexandria is a large, sprawling city.
 A good bargain per night’s stay near the West End probably won’t be a great deal if you have to travel into Old Town and pay upwards of $25 for parking each day.
 For a reference point, most of Alexandria’s hotels are situated in Old Town, the most visited part of the city.

 It's important to note that the Yellow and Blue lines of the Metro systems south of Ronald Reagan National Airport are closed until Labor Day 2019.
 The Washington Metropolitan Area Transit Authority (WMATA) is supplying multiple bus shuttle solutions from Alexandria Metro stops.